cea-hpc/modules/doc/source/design/variants.rst

             - ex: ``variant name --default 1.8 1.0 2.0``

+- may be set as a Boolean variant (when ``--boolean`` argument is passed)

+    - a Boolean variant may equal *true* or *false*

-- must have a list of accepted values
+- must have a list of accepted values unless if defined as a Boolean variant

     - passed value(s) must correspond to those accepted

         - raise error otherwise
         - raised error is a global error to signal specification issue, not a modulefile error

+    - an error is raised if one or more accepted values are defined on a Boolean variant

+    - non-Boolean variants cannot define Boolean value in their accepted value list

+        - as Boolean values are translated to their canonical form (*0* or *1*) when specified
+        - an error is raised otherwise
+        - exception made for the *0* and *1* integers

 - may be aliased (when argument ``--alias`` is passed) in which case: